Companies need to continually improve their existing infrastructure and processes to be

 The main goal or objective of face mask detection is to identify the person in the image/video stream wearing a face mask or not; if wear, then determine wearing properly or not with the help of Artificial Intelligence techniques like computer vision and deep learning algorithms.

 As the country starts working through various reopening stages, face masks have become an essential part of our daily lives and stay here.
 Using face masks (and wearing them correctly) will be needed to socialize or handle business.
-Most importantly, it is the most reliable way to overcome transmission of the virus.
+Most importantly, it is the most reliable way to overcome the transmission of the virus.

 According to the World Health Organization( as of July 12, 2020 report), the current explosion of COVID-19 has affected over 13,039,853 people and more than 571,659 deaths in more than 200 countries worldwide.
 It has increased quickly across the world, bringing massive health, economic, environmental, and social challenges to the entire human population.
-At that time, WHO suggests people should wear face masks to avoid the risk of virus transmission, and social distance of at least 2m be kept between individuals to prevent the person-to-person spread of disease.
+At that time, WHO suggests people should wear face masks to avoid the risk of virus transmission, and a social distance of at least 2m be kept between individuals to prevent the person-to-person spread of disease.

 At the starting stage of the pandemic situation, many experts advised against the usage of facemasks by society because of their potential risks, such as self-contamination.
 Experts then changed their thinking about masks’ potential advantages to include protecting others against infection with SARS-CoV-2 (source control), similar to how medical masks in the operating room protect patients.